 Best For: American lagers and pilsners, hefeweizens, and blonde ales.
 One of the best beer glasses for pale lagers with a lot of carbonation.

-Tall, slender, and tapered, the classic pilsner glass is perfect for, you guessed it, pilsners.
+This tall and slender beauty is specifically designed to showcase the crisp and effervescent qualities of — you guessed it — pilsner beers.
 It’s also suitable for other lighter beers.
-The skinny design showcases the beer’s color, clarity, and carbonation.
+The skinny design helps maintain the beer’s carbonation and showcases the beer’s color, clarity and carbonation.
 And the wider top, similar to the goblet, helps develop the aroma and flavor profile while maintaining the head.
+When customers see a pilsner glass on your menu, they know they’re in for a refreshing treat.

 5. Tulip or Thistle Glass